zencart/documentation/content/user/admin_pages/customers/customer_groups.md

 - Description of group

 Clicking a group record selects that group and opens a preview on the right hand side of the page.
 From there, the group record may be edited or deleted.

+A customer may only belong to one [pricing group](/user/admin_pages/customers/group_pricing/), but may be in any number of customer groups.